 Council is here to help.
 Your insurance licensee resources include compliance information such as licensee responsibilities; council rules; continuing education; disciplinary decisions and process; and other useful information for licensed individuals, partnerships, or corporations in BC.

 Council makes every effort to keep insurance licensee resources regularly updated.
 Please check back often.

-Insurance licensee responsibilities include making the following mandatory notifications to Council (by email, regular mail, or fax):
+Insurance licensee responsibilities include making the following mandatory notifications to Council (by email or regular mail):

 A licensee must notify Council within 5 business days where the licensee; or any business the licensee owns, or has participated in as a director, officer, or partner:

 When disciplined by any financial sector regulator or any professional or occupational body, provide Council with: